Shyamrai Temple

 Temple Architecture and Layout:

-One of the sikharas fell down and it was rebuilt by ASI Hence, it does not have any artwork.
+One of the sikharas fell down and it was rebuilt by ASI.
+Hence, it does not have any artwork.
 You can easily make out of difference.
 Instead of making the sikhara curvilinear form, the ASI had made it straight.

-The intensively carved sculptures include the hunting scenes, battle between Ram and Ravan, Krishna romancing Radha, Krishna playing flute, different scenes of Krishna Lila, various animals, birds, floral designs, scenes from the Puranas and epics, etc. There is a huge Ras chakra which is the major highlight among all terracotta works in this temple.
+The intensively carved sculptures include the hunting scenes, battle between Rama and Ravana, Krishna romancing Radha, Krishna playing flute, different scenes of Krishna Lila, various animals, birds, floral designs, scenes from the Puranas and epics, etc. There is a huge Ras chakra which is the major highlight among all terracotta works in this temple.
 It depicts Krishna and Radha in the middle surrounded by Gopis in many concentric circles.

 Happy travelling.